Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Parabolic and non-parabolic alcove geometries and path combinatorics

 for all permitted $r,s,i,j$.
-We identify such elements with decorated permutations and the multiplication with vertical concatenation, $\circ$, of these diagrams in the standard fashion of \cite[Section 1]{MR2551762} and illustrated in \cref{fkgjhdfgjkhdhfjgkdgfhjkdhgfjk}.
+We identify such elements with decorated permutations and the multiplication with vertical concatenation, $\circ$, of these diagrams in the standard fashion of \cite[Section 1]{MR2551762}.
 We let $\ast$ denote the anti-involution which fixes the generators (this can be visualised as a flip through the horizontal axis of the diagram).

 \end{defn}